By Peru specialist Chloe

 The Temple Cao itself is a 30 m (98 ft) high pyramid made out of adobe mudbricks.
 It’s a bizarre Russian doll of a structure in which outer temples were built around earlier ones by successive generations every time a priest (thought to have been the leaders of Moche society) died.

 El Brujo’s strangeness is immediate.
-An area in front of the Temple Cao appears sprinkled with bits of pottery and other archeological detritus.
+An area in front of the Temple Cao appears sprinkled with bits of pottery and other archaeological detritus.
 But a closer glance reveals a white lump to be a human pelvic bone.
 Around it lie scraps of tattered cloth — original Moche textiles, preserved in centuries of dust.
 ‘We can’t walk there,’ said my guide, Janette, matter-of-factly.
 ‘A lot of this place is still being investigated.’
 Archeology in northern Peru is thrillingly in the raw.

 Giant friezes embellish the temple façades.
 One depicts a line of well-endowed prisoners being led to sacrificial slaughter.
 ‘We think the victims were made to drink a hallucinatory brew that made them… stand to attention,’ said Janette, with a wry smile.
 Then she pointed to another set of bas-reliefs.
 ‘Look: human foot bones.’
 I squinted at some dancer-like figures.
 Sure enough, lumps of whitish bone slotted into the wall, forming the figures’ ankles.